alandidiego/finalproject/README.md

 ## How to Contribute

-For contribution, you can reach me out github.
+For contribution, you can reach us out github.

-Any addittional questions, You can reach me at;
+Any addittional questions, You can reach us at;
 - [LinkedIn - Egemen Eliz](https://www.linkedin.com/in/egemeneliz/)
 - [GitHub - Egemen Eliz](https://github.com/egemenelz)
 - [LinkedIn - Josiah Canada](https://www.linkedin.com/in/josiah-canada-52794b230/)